Brad Ness: Club basketball

 In 2000, Ness played for the Dandenong Rangers, and helped the team win the National Wheelchair Basketball League (NWBL) Championships.
 In 2001, he was named as part of the NWBL's All-Star Five.
 In 2002, he played for the Perth Wheelcats and helped that team win the NWBL Championships.
 In 2006, he was named the NWBL Most Valuable Player.
 That year, he was also playing club basketball in Italy.
 He was part of the 2007 Perth Wheelcats that won the NWBL Championship and the World Club Championship.As of 2011, he plays his club basketball in Italy for a Series A team, and the Perth Wheelcats.
 His Perth Wheelcats lost to the Wollongong Roller Hawks in the 2011 NWBL Championship.

 University basketball

 He played university basketball at the University of Texas at Arlington, where he competed as a scholarship holder.

 Outreach

 He is involved with helping young disabled children play basketball, and helped set up two teams for them in Cantu and Rome.

 Coaching

-In February 2017, Ness was appointed assistant coach for the Rollers.